 The Estimated Action Rate is a fairly simple concept, though its calculation is complex.
 Facebook uses this as an estimate of the likelihood that each user will take action on an ad.
 This is based on a range of factors relating to their behaviours, like the ones described earlier.

 As the Facebook press release puts it:

-Facebook also measures the quality of the ad in real time, taking into account feedback they receive from users.
-This can incorporate how many people report or hide your ad on their feed, or the details which comprise quality.
-We’ve listed these quality determinants in a previous article, but to keep it short: factors like too much text in the ad’s image, sensationalised language, engagement bait can all have a negative impact as well.
+Facebook also measures the quality of the ad in real-time, taking into account feedback they receive from users.
+This can incorporate how many people report or hide your ad on their feed or the details which comprise quality.
+We’ve listed these quality determinants in a previous article, but to keep it short: factors like too much text in the ad’s image, sensationalised language, and engagement bait can all have a negative impact as well.